 - The Morning Celery Juice

 - Carrot Apple and Celery Juice

 - Simple Green Juice

 - Top with the berries, maple syrup, cocoa, and coconut flakes.
-Let it soak overnight.
+Let the oats soak in the refrigerator overnight.

 - Cook to a minimum temperature of 165 °F (74 °C)

 - Do not use the same utensils on cooked food that previously touched raw meat